What is the difference between the minimum wage and the Living Wage?

-The minimum wage is different than the living wage.
-The minimum wage is the legislated minimum set by the provincial government.
+The minimum wage is different from the Living Wage.
+The minimum wage is the legislated minimum set by the provincial government, it is currently $15.20 an hour.
 Thousands of families making the current minimum wage in BC are still living below the poverty line.
 A living wage calls on employers to meet a higher standard, to ensure that wages for their staff and major contractors reflect the true costs of living in a community and that parents can earn what they need to support their families.

 Poor families face impossible choices: buy food or heat the house, fill a prescription or pay the rent.
 But child poverty is not just an issue for low-wage families and their children.